-Skilled at managing the complex legal and technical issues in trade secret, patent, and employment disputes, intellectual property litigator Jaideep Venkatesan protects entrepreneurs, founders, and growth companies in Silicon Valley’s technology ecosystem.
+Skilled at managing the complex legal and technical issues in trade secret, patent, and employment disputes, intellectual property litigator Jaideep Venkatesan advocates for Silicon Valley's entrepreneurs, founders, and growth companies.
 Jay has been particularly effective in obtaining and defeating temporary restraining orders (TROs) and preliminary injunctions in trade secret disputes, and in compelling arbitration in the defense of lawsuits alleging breach of contract, trade secret, and other tort claims.

 Tech-Driven Intellectual Property and Employment Litigation